 Use In Specific Populations

-Growth should be monitored during treatment with stimulants, including QUILLIVANT XR.
-Children who are not growing or gaining weight as expected may need to have their treatment interrupted.
+Growth should be monitored during treatment with CNS stimulants, including QUILLIVANT XR.
+Children who are not growing or gaining weight as expected may need to have their treatment interrupted [see WARNINGS AND PRECAUTIONS].

 Juvenile Animal Data